FASLZ/12306/README.md

 # 12306
-from 12306.com to get information
+Trains information inquiry from 12306.cn